artemnikitin/devicefarm-ci-tool/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/artemnikitin/devicefarm-ci-tool)](https://goreportcard.com/report/github.com/artemnikitin/devicefarm-ci-tool) [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fartemnikitin%2Fdevicefarm-ci-tool.svg?type=shield)](https://app.fossa.io/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fartemnikitin%2Fdevicefarm-ci-tool?ref=badge_shield)
   [![Build Status](https://travis-ci.org/artemnikitin/devicefarm-ci-tool.svg?branch=master)](https://travis-ci.org/artemnikitin/devicefarm-ci-tool)
 #### Description
-Did you try to run an app in AWS Device Farm via CLI or API?
+Did you try to run your app in AWS Device Farm via CLI or API?
 It was easy, right?
-Right now you can probably say ARN of your project after wake up in the middle of the night.
+Right now you can probably say ARN of your project after wake up in the middle of the night :)

-This tool helps to run apps in AWS Device Farm.
-You don't need to know ARN because it's for a machine and not for a human.
+This tool helps you to run tests in AWS Device Farm.
+You don't need to know ARN of your project because it's for machines and not for humans.

 It's not a replacement for existing AWS CLI tools.
 It was created for a very specific purpose, to run tests in CI without a lot of configuration that required for existing solutions.
 It based on an assumption that all setup is already done.
-It means, that if you will specify an unexisted project name, then the tool will not create it.
+It means, that if you will specify an unexisted project name, then the tool will not create a project for you.
 #### AWS Credentials

 Set environment variables